hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

     - eg: population data can be collected from local government agencies
     - could collect data from local environmental groups
 - advantages
+    - can examine large set of data
+    - gather data from subject who we dont have physical access to
+    - large sample size
+    - more confidence
+    - low costs
+    - less time taken
+    - poorly written transcripts do not have to be read through to create data source by gatherer
 - diadvantages
+    - data collected for a different purpose than the current use/research
+    - more time to filter unwanted information
+    - may have a sampling bias
+    - inconsistent in coding
+    - different data sources vary in reliablility
+        - depending on
+            - who collected the data
+            - how old is the data
 - types
+- example
+    - asking bussinesses for customer details to produce a mailing list

 ## Data Processing

 ### Batch Processing

+- meaning (payroll)
+    - colecting data & processing it all at once
+    - jobs setup to run without human interaciton
+    - input data collected to batches & processed in whole
+    - batch processing happens when resources are less busy
+    - batches stored (queued) in work hours and run at night
+    - transaction file of input data is kept for later processing (hours worked)
+    - master files with employee details updated only monthly
+    - transaciton file used with master file to update master file at end of every month
+- uses
+    - in printing of electricity bills
     - rocket scientists to moon
         - used by payroll department to pay wages
         - would be used if scientists had collected a very large amount of data offline & neeed to process all at once
         - transaction file of hours worked is kept
             - and used by master file to update the master file
         - jobs setup to run without human intervention
         - can use computer when its less busy

 ### Realtime Processing

+- uses
+    - suitable for controlling a car park barrier
     - rocket scientists to moon
         - suitable for controlling rockets
         - causes a response within specified time constraints
             - (miliseconds latency - extremely fast)
         - inputs are processed and affects the output
             - which in turn affects the input
         - controlling rockets often involve the use of sensors & control systems
         - allows scientists to take immediate action
         - if rocket goes off track, computer would immediately fire engines to correct in
+    - for payroll (bad, unwanted)
+        - constant use of resources (which might be needed for other tasks)
+        - unncessary
+        - hours worked known only at end of day
+        - so, running at end of month/week is enough
+        - realtime processing does not involve processing of large volumes of data, such as running a whole companies payroll

+### Interative processing

+- meaning
+    - computer deals with each input after short delay
+    - gives realtime responses
+    - delay is caused by the computer accepting the input
+    - delay is too small - users cannot even notice
+    - deals with one transaction at a time
+    - once completed, the database is updated immediatley
+    - booking systems acquires seat and updates it as booked
+    - sends a message to the user to inform that the seat has been blocked
+- for ticket booking, why interactive processing instead of batch processing
+    - when DB is updated immediately, it wont overbook
+    - seats can be booked at any time of the day, day or night
+    - customers are able to retry to re-book if something went wrong the first time

 ## Files